-Many entities called on the Council to recognize in some way the provisional quantitative goals for natural-origin salmon and steelhead developed in the Columbia Basin Task Force Partnership process.
+Many entities called on the Council to recognize in some way the provisional quantitative goals for natural-origin salmon and steelhead developed in the Columbia

+Basin Task Force Partnership process.
 (Idaho Department of Fish and Game, Idaho Office of Species Conservation, Oregon Department of Fish and Wildlife, Washington Department of Fish and Wildlife, Nez Perce Tribe, Upper Snake River Tribes, NOAA Fisheries, Sierra Club et al., Trout Unlimited).
-The Council has done so, in the salmon and steelhead goal and objectives and in particular in the performance indicators for the wild fish strategy in the draft Addendum.
-Draft 2020 Addendum, Part I, at 7-8, 10, 14-15 (to be finalized later in 2020).
-The Council also included goals and objectives focused on assessing the program's efforts at protecting and improving native resident fish as well.
-Id., at 16-17, 19-21 (to be finalized later in 2020).
+The Council has done so, in the salmon and steelhead goal and objectives and performance indicators for the wild fish strategy in the Addendum.
+The Council also included goals objectives and indicators more generally focused on assessing the program's efforts at protecting and improving native resident fish.
+2020 Addendum, Part I, at 11-12, 15-20, 30-34.

 Related recommendations from the Idaho Department of Fish and Game and the Idaho Office of Species Conservation include evaluating progress toward meeting quantitative escapement goals for natural-origin salmon and steelhead that includes developing a basic understanding of the underlying factors (and relevancy of those factors) affecting achievement of those goals and requires rolling up project sponsor status and trend information at various levels and scales.
 The same entities along with Washington Department of Fish and Wildlife and the Nez Perce Tribe recommended that the Council adopt and Bonneville fund implementation of the Coordinated Assessments Data Exchange to report on indicators for natural origin spawners, smolt to adult returns, adult to adult recruitment, and juveniles per spawner for both listed and non-listed Columbia River salmon and steelhead populations.
-The Council agrees with the need to evaluate program performance in the ways recommended, as described in various ways in Part I of the draft Addendum (to be finalized later in 2020).
+The Council agrees with the need to evaluate program performance in the ways recommended, as described in various ways in Part I of the 2020 Addendum.
 The Council did not specifically identify the Coordinated Assessments project, but did call for Bonneville to adequately support the monitoring and data management activities necessary to allow for the program's performance to be assessed in these ways.
-Draft 2020 Addendum, Part I, at 34 (to be finalized later in 2020).
+2020 Addendum, Part I, at 36.